 Do you believe someone improperly took or disclosed your trade secrets?
 Or, have you been accused by another business as having improperly taken or disclosed its trade secrets?
 Are there written agreements involved that may limit competition?
 Does the law recognize a remedy, and if so, what remedies are available?
 Are damages an available remedy?
 Is an injunction appropriate?
 What can you do?

 The Dietrich Law Firm has experience representing people and businesses in court concerning trade secret claims.
 If you or your business has a trade secret dispute, The Dietrich Law Firm may be able to help.
 Give us a call to schedule an appointment.
-Although the firm only represents clients based upon a signed, written agreement, we do offer a free, initial, in-office consultation.
+The firm only represents clients based upon a signed, written agreement.
+The firm sometimes offers a free, no obligation, initial, in-office consultation.